mflaneur/group1/README.md

-This is a readme test file typed in class. hi ggad and say somethinggit g some Pssignment
+This is a readme test file typed in class. hi ggad and say somethinggit Pssignment
 451
 !